 Brightly hued townhouses line the banks of Nyhavn, their vibrant reflection in the rippled waters of the canal like swirls of myriad colors upon which sailboats glide.
-Red, blue, yellow and green, the banks of Nyhavn are akin to a mismatched box of crayons.
+Red, blue, yellow and green, the banks of Nyhavn are akin to a box of assorted crayons.
 Nyhavn is a canal that links Copenhagen's harborfront with the Kongens Nytorv; an ambitious project undertaken at the behest of King Christian V in the 17th Century.
 While the southern bank is lined with lavish mansions, the northern side is thronged with 17th-century and 18th-century townhouses, the oldest of which dates back to 1681.
-Once a lively haunt for sailors, Nyhavn's alehouses and pubs were forever brimming with life, dens of merriment and ill repute.
-Today, the townhouses have been restored and transformed into fine restaurants and cozy cafes that attract a more sober crowd.
+Once a lively haunt for sailors, Nyhavn's alehouses and pubs were forever brimming with life.
+Today, the townhouses have been restored and transformed into fine restaurants and cozy cafes that attract more crowds.
 Nonetheless, Nyhavn remains a popular summertime gathering place for locals who come here to relax by the quays with a pint of beer.
 The townhouses of Nyhavn have also been the home of several noted artists, including the fairytale writer Hans Christian Andersen and the artist H.G.F.
 Holm whose watercolors drew inspiration from Nyhavn's picturesque scene.